stacyjchang/stat159-fall2016-project1/paper/paper.md

 Sindhuja answered alot of my questions during lab section and alot of classmates helped each other during section.

-### Easy Parts:
+#### Easy Parts:

-The easy parts of the project is **8.
-What were the challenging parts?**
-The challenging parts of the project are during the beginning stages when we had to set the structure and foundation of the project.
+The easy parts of the project is What were the challenging parts?** The challenging parts of the project are during the beginning stages when we had to set the structure and foundation of the project.
 Researching and fully understanding each different tools was quite challenging.
-It took a while for me, at least, to learn how to execute each tool properly. **9.
-What things you were stuck with?**
+It took a while for me, at least, to learn how to execute each tool properly.
+**9. What things you were stuck with?\*\*

-### Time Consuming Parts:
+#### Time Consuming Parts:

-**11. Did you work with and/or get help from someone else?
-If yes, in what manner?** Monday, September 26th, lab section cleared up alot of misunderstanding that I had about the project.
+Monday, September 26th, lab section cleared up alot of misunderstanding that I had about the project.
 The GSI, Sindhuja, was very helpful.
 She answered alot of the student's questions about the setup of the project, which we had to do as lab.
 Another student in the class also help me with the project.
 I was quite confused before starting the project and he explained to the basic understanding of the project paper.

 ### Total Time: